JackieHanLab/iNPS/README.md

 # Outputs
 iNPS outputs two result files: `*.like_wig` and `*.like_bed`.
 ## `*.like_wig`
-&nbsp;&nbsp;&nbsp;&nbsp;A result file records nucleosome profiles.
+A result file records nucleosome profiles.
 There are 7 columns in this file.
 Users could extract their interesting part and view the profile easily with some software as Microsoft Excel.
 * Column 1: Coordinate (10bp resolution)
 * Column 2: Original nucleosome profile
 * Column 3: Gaussian convolution smoothed profile